 Furthermore, insufficient regulation makes it difficult to monitor the surrogacy process and those involved in it, and ensure that standards throughout the process are kept high.
 There is also a lack of clarity around surrogacy payments.
 The law currently permits intended parents to pay ‘reasonable expenses’ to the surrogate, however this is unclear and difficult to apply in practice.

 Change is needed to make sure the law works for everyone involved.
 To reflect the wishes of surrogates and intended parents, the Law Commissions proposed to allow intended parents to become legal parents when the child is born, subject to the surrogate retaining a right to object for a short period after the birth.

 The new process would require safeguards – such as counselling and independent legal advice – for those entering into the surrogacy arrangement.
 These would reduce the risk of the arrangement breaking down which can cause great distress for all involved.

 A surrogacy regulator and regulated surrogacy organisations would oversee these arrangements and ensure standards could be monitored and kept high.

 For surrogacy arrangements that do not qualify for this new regulated process, the Law Commissions also proposed amendments to improve regulation of the existing parental order route which would make the law clearer, easier to apply and more cost-effective.

 The Commissions did not put forward any proposals around payments to the surrogate.
 However, as part of the consultation, the Commissions wanted to understand public views on surrogacy payments.
 The consultation therefore included questions regarding the categories of payment that the intended parents should be able to pay to the surrogate.

-If you require any further information about the surrogacy project, or if there are matters you wish to raise on the topic of surrogacy, please email:
+If you require any further information about the surrogacy project, please email: Alison.firstname.lastname@example.org